grz0zrg/fas/README.md

 To compile liblfds720 (ARM64 only):

-* cd lib/liblfds7.2.0/src/liblfds720/build
+* `cd lib/liblfds7.2.0/src/liblfds720/build && make`
-* make

 Once all dependencies are installed one can run `cmake` followed by `make` in the build directory :

-`cd build && cmake -DCMAKE_BUILD_TYPE=Release && make`
+* `cd build && cmake -S . -B . -DCMAKE_BUILD_TYPE=Release && make`

 `fas` binary should then be available in the `bin` directory

+Packaging : running `cpack` copy shared libraries into the `bin` directory.

-FAS can then be installed with `sudo make install` in the build directory
+FAS can be installed with `sudo make install` in the build directory.

-FAS will load grains / waves / impulses first by checking `/usr/local/share/fragment/` default install path (specifically `grains` `waves` `impulses` directories) and when they are not available will look into the binary directory.
+FAS will load grains / waves / impulses first by checking `/usr/local/share/fragment/` (on Linux) default install path (specifically `grains` `waves` `impulses` directories) and when they are not available will look into the binary directory.

-FAS will load Faust files first by checking `/usr/local/share/fragment/` default install path (specifically `faust/generators` `faust/effects` directories) and when they are not available will look into the binary directory.
+FAS will load Faust files first by checking `/usr/local/share/fragment/` (on Linux) default install path (specifically `faust/generators` `faust/effects` directories) and when they are not available will look into the binary directory.

 Recommended launch parameters with HiFiBerry DAC+ :

-    ./fas --frames_queue_size 63 --sample_rate 48000 --device 2
+* `./fas --frames_queue_size 3 --sample_rate 48000 --device 2`

 Bit depth is fixed to 32 bits float at the moment.

 ## CMake options